imranpollob/oop-php/README.md

     public function getCarModel()
     {
-        //We use the __CLASS__ magic constant in order to get the class name return " The <b>" . __class__ . "</b> model is: " . $this->model;
+        // We use the __CLASS__ magic constant in order to get the class name return " The <b>" . __class__ . "</b> model is: " . $this->model;
     }
 }